Keisei-Sai/manifold-optimization/README.md

 ## Project Goal

-This project demonstrates how geometric constraints change the behavior of optimization algorithms.
+This project compares optimization behavior with and without geometric constraints.
 By comparing unconstrained gradient descent with sphere-constrained optimization, the implementation visualizes how geometry affects convergence dynamics.
+Many real-world optimization problems include constraints, and understanding their geometric effects is essential for designing reliable algorithms.

 ## Key Result